CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/05_urdf_xacro/03_functions_with_xacro.md

-# Create Functions with Xacro Macros
+# Using Xacro Properties to Create Variables